About the college

 Facilities for disabled students

 The college has four study-bedrooms adapted for students with disabilities; special dietary needs can usually be accommodated in the college's dining hall.
 The hall, bar and Middle Common Room (MCR) are wheelchair-accessible.
 Please contact the college about any accessibility requirements.

-Lincoln was the first college in Oxford to provide a Middle Common Room (MCR).
-The new MCR, opened in 2014, is located in the heart of the college in the Berrow Foundation Building.
+Lincoln was the first college in Oxford to provide a Middle Common Room (MCR) which is located in the heart of the college in the Berrow Foundation Building.
 It has daily newspapers, TV, DVD player, games console and refreshments.
 It is a popular meeting place, especially after meals.
 Partners of graduate students are very welcome to become associate members of the MCR.

 Graduates elect their own officers to run the MCR and represent the graduate interest on college committees.
 The MCR Social Team organises a very full programme of events and activities each term, with the result that Lincoln is widely reputed as having a particularly lively MCR.